 A police officer found her diary – her ‘Mem Book’ -- which detailed a decade of her sexual assignations with 19 men, including ‘AJP.’
 The tabloids picked up the less steamy entries and reporters began to associate AJP with Peters.
 Rumors flew, and the former mayor had to issue a statement denying he’d had improper relations with Starr Faithfull.

-Her stepfather insisted she’d been murdered to keep her quiet, and accused the district attorney of dragging his feet for political gain.
+Her stepfather insisted someone murdered her to keep her quiet.
+He also accused the district attorney of dragging his feet for political gain.
 Stanley Faithfull produced a check for $20,000 from Peters and a copy of the 1927 agreement to hold Peters harmless.

 Then the New York Daily News broke the story that Faithfull had gone to Peters a few days before his stepdaughter’s death to ask for more money.

 Her body was about to be cremated when the district attorney ordered a halt.
-Another diary had been found, and authorities said they were convinced she had been pushed overboard from the Mauretania by someone who wanted her silenced.
+They found another diary, and authorities said someone who wanted her silenced had pushed her overboard from the Mauretania.

 ...to end my worthless, disorderly bore of an existence before I ruin anyone else's life as well.
 I certainly have made a sordid futureless mess of it all.
 I take dope to forget and drink to try and like people, but it is of no use.
 Everything is an anti-climax to me now.
 I want oblivion.